ZSoleimani/Group-2-mlops-classification/README.md

 - speakers
 - webcam

 Each image has a resolution of 256x256 pixels and formatted in the JPG file type.
+This consistency allows for simple application of data augmentation techniques to the images, creating a larger and more diverse datasets.
-The data provides a balanced representation of PC parts, which makes it suitable for a multi class classification task.
+Each class contains between 142 and 298 images, providing a relatively balanced representation of PC parts which is needed for training a robust model and reduces the models likelihood of bias towards a specific class.
+This dataset is therefore, very suitable for a multi class classification task.

 ## Models
 Our primary focus will be on developing a simple convolutional neural network (CNN) architectur for the image classification task.
 The CNN will include layers for feature extraction (convolutional and pooling layers) and fully connected layers for classification.
 To optimize performance, we will experiment with the network architecture and hyperparameter settings using the tools provided in 02476.
 If needed, we might explore transfer learning using pre-trained models such as MobileNet or ResNet and fine-tuning them; we might also instead just experiment with the third party package, Albumentation, where two identical models are trained (one uses Albumentaion and one doesn't)and compared to quantify the efficacy of albumentation.